usaid-cs/yesterday-i-learned/random.md

 1. [Both Mrs and Ms stand for 'mistress'][newrepublic]; Miss used to mean prostitute, which is odd, considering Mistress currently means women having affairs.
 1. "Skeet shooting" refers to shooting plates that someone had thrown into the air, with a shotgun.
 1. Due to the lineup excluding Pokémon with a 0 or 1 IV in Attack, female Pokémon of species with a seven male to one female ratio can never be Shiny in Generation II.
-1. [How to dress for work: 5 common levels of formality][businessinsider]
 1. PSKs are [never shared over the network!][superuser 2]
 1. *Pub* is short for Public House.
 1. UDP, despite having no packet delivery guarantee, is [actually 98~100% reliable][openmymind].